cloudevents/spec/discovery.md

   NOT so that clients can use this attribute to know whether a Service returned by a query is the same Service returned by a previous query.

-  Typically, this value is defined by the Discovery Endpoint, or one of the components behind it.
-However, there might be cases where the value is provided to the Discovery Endpoint, for example, during an "import" type of operation.

   Whether a change to a Service would result in changing of the Service's metadata (except `id`) and thus be just an update of an existing Service, or whether the change would result in a brand new Service (with a new `id`) is